pfsense/docs/source/development/using-the-php-pfsense-shell.rst

 ===========================

-Using the PHP pfSense® shell allows configuration of the config.xml file directly without needing to use the webConfigurator.
+Using the PHP pfSense® shell allows configuration of the config.xml file directly without needing to use the webGUI.
 Using this system can also allow rapid deployment of pfSense software and/or the setup of exotic configurations.

 The following will show an example session, with the text coming from the "help" command in the PHP shell.